 Technologies for dimension measurement of plastic tubes during extrusion

-Today, there are diverse technologies used for quality assurance during the production of plastic tubes such as optical methods e.g. lasers for determination of the diameter or X-ray for the additional measurement of the concentricity and wall thicknesses.
+Today, there are diverse technologies used for quality assurance at the production of plastic tubes, such as optical methods e.g. laser for determination of the diameter or X-ray for the additional measurement of concentricity and wall thicknesses.
 Conventional technologies such as ultrasonic also measure tube dimensions, however they often reach their functional limits.

 An additional technology that is used for quality control works with terahertz impulse technique.
-This method uses a powerful fiber laser that generates terahertz impulses directed at the measured object.
-From the reflected echoes striking the inner and outer boundary layers, the wall thickness is determined.
+For this method a powerful fiber laser generates terahertz impulses directed to the measuring object.
+From the reflected echoes at the inner and outer boundary layers, the wall thicknesses are determined.

 Millimeter wave technology for the measurement of large tubes

-In recent years, enormous success, regarding measuring accuracy, has been achieved by researching metrological applications with frequencies in the millimeter wave range.
+In the last years, enormous successes regarding measuring accuracy have been achieved by researching metrological applications with frequencies in the millimeter waves range.
 Nevertheless, the results could not yet be used for the coating thickness measurement of cylindrical products.
 The newly developed millimeter wave technology creates the prerequisite for reliable measurement of the nominal size as well as the outer diameter, ovality and wall thickness of all kinds of extruded tubes.

 Without any knowledge of the properties of the extruded materials and its temperatures, the system measures the outer contour as well as the wall thicknesses simultaneously at several positions of the circumference.
-Also individual layer thicknesses of multi-layer tubes can be measured precisely.
+Also layer thicknesses of multi-layer tubes are measured precisely.
 Thus, the system represents a key technology for future-oriented quality assurance at the production of large tubes.

-Picture 2: Scheme: Measuring system with rotating sensor
+Picture 2: Scheme: Measuring system with rotating (left) and static (right) sensors

-Boundary layers, as for example each front and back site of a plastic tube, reflect these radio waves.
-The signals are detected and demodulated by the receiver of the transceiver.
-The signals contain information regarding the distance between boundary layers of different materials that means the inner and outer diameter, ovality, wall thicknesses and sagging.
-Measurements are made with an accuracy of a few micrometers and with a measuring rate of 500 single measuring values per second.
-After an algorithmic processing of the received signals of each sensor, the requested measuring results are ready for visualization and control of the diverse tube dimensions in real time.
-A connected processor system takes the measured values and displays them numerically and graphically.
-It also includes comprehensive trending and statistical information.
+Boundary layers, as for example each front and back site of a plastic, reflect these radio waves, which are detected and demodulated by the receive unit of the regarding transceiver.
+The receive signals contain information regarding the distance between boundary layers of different materials, that means the inner and outer diameter, ovality, wall thicknesses and sagging.
+After an algorithmic processing of the receive signals of each sensor, the requested measuring results are ready for visualization and control of the diverse tube dimensions in real time.
+A connected processor system provides in addition to a numeric display of the measuring values also their graphic representation as well as comprehensive trend and statistical information.

 Millimeter wave technology for optimization of tube quality as well as time and cost saving